Issues of care for hospitalized youth

-Special attention needs to be paid to the needs of hospitalized youth who come from a minority cultural background.
-Staff should have appropriate training on cultural issues so that the needs of these youth and their families can be holistically addressed.
+Special attention needs to be paid to the needs of hospitalized youth who come from a minority cultural background or other marginalized group.
+Staff should have appropriate training on cultural and diversity issues so that the needs of these youth and their families can be holistically addressed.
 Interpreters should be available to help teens and their families who do not speak the same language as their caregivers, and the teens should not be put in the position of translating for their families.

 Teenagers are capable of consenting to treatment unless the physician has cause to believe that the teen is not capable of understanding their condition or the treatments available to them.
 Confidentiality is a right for all teens capable of consenting to treatment.
 The physician should encourage open collaboration with parents and other caregivers in decision making.
 Teens should be given the opportunity to meet alone with their care providers to ask questions without parents in attendance.

 Hospitals should ensure that policies related to access of medical records are in line with preserving adolescent confidentiality.